 Dog Breeds: Find the Right Fit for Your Lifestyle

-Every dog is unique, but breed characteristics can provide helpful clues about personality, energy levels, grooming needs, and what life with that dog might be like.
+Every dog is unique, but breed characteristics can provide helpful clues about personality, energy levels, grooming needs and what life with that dog might be like.
 Some dogs are total couch potatoes who are happiest curled up next to their favorite person.
-Others have serious zoomies and seem to have endless energy for walks, hikes, games of fetch, and new adventures.
+Others have serious zoomies and seem to have endless energy for walks, hikes, games of fetch and new adventures.
 Some breeds are independent and happy doing their own thing, while others are velcro dogs who want to be by your side every minute of the day.

 Understanding breed characteristics helps you find a dog that fits YOUR life: